-1. Clear out.
 Take out fence rows and clear out brush on the entire property, so critters are less comfortable around the farm, suggests Plum Creek Farm operator Ken Nolt.

-2. Clean up.
 Clean your shop, barn, or shed so that no place seems like a comfortable spot for critters to hide.
 Leave no debris, not even leaves left over from the fall.

-3. Leave no food source.
 CropCare Equipment sales manager Steve Zook, who grew up on a crop and dairy farm, said his father took extra care to clean out his shop and clean the tractor cabs.